liquibase/liquibase-neo4j/README.md

  - directly browsing http://localhost:7474 (Docker)
  - opening Neo4j Desktop, selecting your project, starting your instance if necessary and clicking on the "Open" button

-Once Neo4j browser, you can run the `MATCH (movie:Movie) RETURN movie` query and you should see the same result as below:
+Once Neo4j browser is open, you can run the `MATCH (movie:Movie) RETURN movie` query and you should see the same result as below:

 ![Results after first run](docs/img/liquibase-neo4j-node-insertion.png)